naohisas/dot.emacs/README.md

 (tool-bar-mode 1)
 ```
 ## Global Settings for Mac
-To be enabled to scroll up/down by block on Emacs by using control and arrows, disable the shortcuts for "Misson Control" and "Application windows" in System Preferances.
+To be enabled to scroll up/down by block and select a region on Emacs by using control + arrows and space, disable several shortcuts for "Misson Control" and "Application windows" in System Preferances.
 1. Open "System Preferences"
 1. Click "Keyboard" in Hardware
 1. Select "Misson Control" in the Shortcuts tab
-1. Uncheck "Mission Control (^&uarr;)" and "Application windows (^&darr;)"
+1. Uncheck "Mission Control" and "Application windows"
+1. Select "Spotlight" in the Shortcuts tab
+1. Uncheck "Show Spotlight search"